gunces/PostgreSQL_Performance_Monitoring_Grafana/README.md

 This dashboard helps you to monitor your **PostgreSQL** databases based on database activity and OS activity.

-**Grafana, Telegraf and InfluxDB tools are used for this project.**
+**Grafana, Telegraf and InfluxDB tools are used for this project and All databases OS is CentOS 7.**

 You can monitor your databases like:
 - General database configuration information that may affect your queries like shared_buffers, work_mem, etc.